 We have recently revamped our bulk purchasing options to simplify purchasing large quantities of beef and pork.
 Traditionally, purchasing in bulk involves actually purchasing the live animal based on its “hanging weight,” causing the actual price and take-home amount of meat to be extremely variable.
-To eliminate confusion, we decided to offer fixed-price and fixed-poundage packages.
-Jump over to our Bulk Meat Purchasing page to see prices.
+To eliminate confusion, we decided to offer fixed-price and fixed-poundage packages, which can be viewed under Bulk Deals at our online store.

 How does bulk purchase work?

 Purchasing in bulk is great if you want a ready supply of naturally-raised meat in a variety of cuts.
 If your family mostly consumes ground meat and roasts for budget reasons, you may consider purchasing our other “Bulk Deals”.
 But if you are the occasional steak eater and like all the other stuff, too, bulk animal purchase is the way to go.

 We now offer fixed-price packages to eliminate confusion for purchasing in bulk.
 This means you pay a set price and receive a guaranteed amount of meat.
 It’s straightforward, easy, and has quick turnaround–we can typically fill orders within a week or two of when they are placed.
-You may view our Bulk Meat Purchasing page to see estimated cuts breakdown.
-We try to get within 10% of the estimated weight of each type of cut.
+Visit our online store for current pricing and package breakdown.

 If I buy a quarter cow, is it the front quarter or the rear quarter?